 Besides, you never know what other fun surprises your trip might have in store for you...

 Les Bains d’Odessa – Another very popular sauna in Paris with plenty of bears, mature guys, and chunky younger men.
-Possibly the biggest sauna also with 5 floors containing a large steam room, sauna showers, pool, dark rooms, bar, and lots of private cabins.
-We loved the deep red colors and velvet curtains leading to an old world Paris whorehouse-esque vibe!
+Possibly the biggest sauna also with five floors containing a large steam room, sauna showers, pool, dark rooms, bar, and lots of private cabins.
+We loved the deep red colors and velvet curtains leading to an old-world Paris whorehouse-esque vibe!
 Most popular during their bear gay party on Saturday nights.
 The sister sauna of the popular Oasis sauna in Brussels.

-Key West Sauna – A large, accessible if somewhat plain sauna spread over 4 floors.
-Many international gays in Paris tell us this is their favorite spot with a pool, spa, sauna, gym, dark room and more.
+Key West Sauna – A large, accessible if somewhat plain sauna spread over four floors.
+Many international gays in Paris tell us this is their favorite spot with a pool, spa, sauna, gym, darkroom and more.

-IDM Sauna – Another sizeable gay sauna covering 4 floors with bar, gym, jacuzzi, steam room and sauna downstairs.
+IDM Sauna – Another sizeable gay sauna covering four floors with bar, gym, jacuzzi, steam room, and sauna downstairs.
 The higher up you go, the naughtier it gets with cinema, private cabins, play zones and dark places.
-Has the best live gay sex shows in Paris which are exactly as crazy as you would expect.
+It has the best live gay sex shows in Paris, which are precisely as crazy as you would expect.